U.S. Tax Treatment of Australian Superannuation Funds

 Will My Funds Be Taxed?

-In order to obtain the legal basis to take this position regarding US tax Australian superannuation, it is necessary to obtain a tax opinion from our firm.
+In order to obtain the legal basis to take this position regarding US tax Australian superannuation, it is necessary to obtain a tax opinion from Castro & Co.
+International Tax Attorneys.
 A tax opinion is a legal opinion issued by a U.S. tax firm that shields taxpayers from certain tax penalties and interest thereon.
 The tax opinion also guarantees that, in the event of an audit, our firm will represent you without additional charge and fully defend the position to shield you from any and all liability.
 The tax opinion perpetually exempts the Australian Superannuation Fund from U.S. taxation regardless of the amount of gains within, distributions from, and income attributable to the fund.

 Moreover, if you’ve paid U.S. tax on your Australian Superannuation Fund in prior tax years, we can file amended tax returns to recover those taxes.
 Contact our firm today to obtain the tax opinion and shield your Australian Superannuation Fund from U.S. taxation.